Strategy Fundamentals for the strategy function: Developing robust strategies

 The program includes opportunities to practice skills through group exercises and discussions, case studies, building a business case, and the application of strategy tools to examples from the delegate group.

-By the end of the four days participants will understand the key aspects of strategy, value creation, and strategic analysis and be able to apply these to developing, analysing, executing, and reviewing strategies inside their organisations.
+By the end of the four days participants will understand the key aspects of strategy, value creation and strategic analysis and be able to apply these to developing, analysing, executing, and reviewing strategies inside their organisations.

-Specifically, the Bootcamp should enable people to:
+Specifically, the Bootcamp enables participants to:

 Define what strategy is and is not, and link strategy to value creation

 Understand the drivers of competitive advantage and how advantage can be sustained over time

 Be able to use a range of strategy tools and frameworks

 Put together the key pieces of a final strategy story